 - Get Involved

 This paved trail along Escondido Creek can help residents commute to the Escondido Transit Center or to local services, as well as providing a pleasant opportunity for recreation.
-The trail connects to the Inland Rail Trail at the Transit Center, which will eventually run along the Sprinter line toward the coast in Oceanside.
-(The current Inland Rail Trail runs to a point past Palomar College in San Marcos.)
+The trail connects to the Inland Rail Trail at the Transit Center, which will eventually run along the Sprinter line all the way to the coast in Oceanside, but currently offers a convenient pathway to San Marcos and Vista.